Column: NASCAR's flag ban opens sport to diverse new crowd

 NASCAR was serious this time, even if meant alienating a portion of its fan base.
 Steve Phelps, who in 2018 became NASCAR's fifth president and its most progressive, only saw upside in social consciousness — for every fan who complained about lost heritage, someone new would discover a sport far more inclusive than initially perceived.

-Phelps' theory proved true a year ago — on the very day NASCAR banned the Confederate flag.
+Phelps' theory proved true in June, on the very day NASCAR banned the Confederate flag.

 NFL running back Alvin Kamara heard about the flag ban, heard about Bubba Wallace standing up for racial equality and tuned in that same night to watch a rare midweek race.
 Kamara saw Wallace, NASCAR's only Black fulltime driver, race with a “Black Lives Matter” paint scheme and wear a shirt that read, ‘I Can’t Breathe.'